BlueHarrier/IsleMetaverse/Tree/README.md

 ### Shifting avatars

 An avatar shift is the process of changing the avatar.
-If the established avatar is valid, while it downloads, the user can still move and interact normally, but if the avatar is invalid, the runner will request the server to give them a default avatar, and the user will be stuck in the void until the avatar is downloaded.
+If the established avatar is valid, while it downloads, the user can still move and interact normally, but if the avatar is invalid, the gateway will request the server to give them a default avatar, and the user will be stuck in the void until the avatar is downloaded.
 If this change is smooth, the user won't even notice their short stay in the void.

 ### Unbound avatars